Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 Everything you will need to care for your foster will be provided free of charge including food, potty pads, and medical services.
 Check below for further tips on how to properly set up your new fosters environment.

-- Dogs should be kept indoors in a crate when unattended or a separate room/office, kitchen, bathroom, spare room, or exercise pen.
+- Dogs should be kept indoors in a crate when unattended or in a separate room/office, kitchen, bathroom, spare room, or exercise pen.

 - Puppies should be around humans for socialization purposes and should not be isolated.